 To achieve environmental sustainability, community participation is essential, specifically to maintain the sustainability of Special Purpose Forest Areas designated as educational and training forests.
 Furthermore, from the perspective of forest benefits for the community, Special Purpose Forest Areas play a role in community well-being through their contribution to family income.
 Efforts to improve community well-being are being carried out through agroforestry rehabilitation activities.

 The Special Purpose Forest Area (Forest Training) is a conservation area located in Kutai Kartanegara Regency with an area of 4,310 ha, established through the Decree of the Minister of Forestry No. 8815/Kpts-II/2002 dated September 24, 2002.
-The Special Purpose Forest Area (Forest Training) has experienced physical decline as a result of various types of disturbances, including fires, encroachment by residents, and illegal logging.
+The SPFA has experienced physical decline as a result of various types of disturbances, including fires, encroachment by residents, and illegal logging.
 As a result of these disturbances, the results of interpretation and analysis of Landsat imagery by the Forest Area Stabilization Center (2009) show that most of the area has been dominated by secondary dryland forest/logged-over 67.14%, shrubs 28.87%, and wild plants 1.05%.
-Therefore, in general, the condition of the Special Purpose Forest Area (Forest Training) conservation area is quite worrying.
+Therefore, in general, the condition of the SPFA conservation area is quite worrying.

 To reduce or stop encroachment and illegal logging, local communities are being fostered through agroforestry rehabilitation activities (a combination of forestry and crops) with the aim of restoring, maintaining, and enhancing forest function.
 This agroforestry cooperative pattern is developed and directed towards two main objectives: rehabilitating degraded forests and improving community welfare.